apache/openoffice-org/README.md

 ### Footer

-The site footer is an html asset and is found here: [`footer.html`](https://github.com/apache/openoffice-org/blob/main/assets/footer.html).
+The site footer is an HTML asset and is found here: [`footer.html`](https://github.com/apache/openoffice-org/blob/main/assets/footer.html).